p4lang/p4c/docs/P4c-test-documentation.md

 3. **Expected Output Files**:

-   - Run the P4 compiler on the source file using the command:
+   - Run the P4 compiler on the source file to verify the output:
      ```bash
      ./build/p4test path/to/source_file.p4
      ```
+   - To generate or update the expected output file for a single test case, use:
+     ```bash
+     P4TEST_REPLACE=1 ./build/p4test path/to/source_file.p4
+     ```
-   - This generates expected output files.
+   - This will regenerate the expected output file for the specific test case.
    - Place the generated expected output files in the appropriate directory, such as `p4c/testdata/p4_16_samples_outputs`.

+   - If you need to regenerate expected output files for all test cases, use:
+     ```bash
+     P4TEST_REPLACE=1 make check
+     ```
+   - However, this updates outputs for all tests, so use it with caution.

 4. **Updating Expected Outputs**:

-   - If a change to the P4 compiler modifies the expected outputs, you can regenerate them by rerunning the tests with:
+   - If a change to the P4 compiler modifies the expected outputs, you can regenerate them by running:
      ```bash
-     ./build/p4test path/to/source_file.p4 --update-outputs
+     P4TEST_REPLACE=1 ./build/p4test path/to/source_file.p4
      ```
-   - Replace the old expected output files with the newly generated ones.
+   - This will update the expected output file for the specified test.
+   - If you need to regenerate expected outputs for all test cases, use:
+     ```bash
+     P4TEST_REPLACE=1 make check
+     ```
+   - Be cautious when using this command, as it updates outputs for all tests.

 ### Verifying the Test